Codecademy/docs/content/python/concepts/PIP/pip.md

 ---
 Title: 'pip' # Required; the file name should be the same as the title, but lowercase, with dashes instead of spaces, and all punctuation removed
 Description: 'pip is a tool used in Python to implement packages, pre-designed code with specific functionality, into a user's Python project.
-Essentially the 'npm' of Python.    ' # Required; ideally under 150 characters (used in search engine results and content previews)
+Essentially the 'npm' of Python.'
 Subjects: # Please only use Subjects in the subjects.md file (https://github.com/Codecademy/docs/blob/main/documentation/subjects.md).
 If that list feels insufficient, feel free to create a new Subject and add it to subjects.md in your PR!
   - 'Bash/Shell'
   - 'Developer Tools'